 In 1876 Cole served as a representative for the Ladies’ Centennial Committee of Philadelphia which planned the local celebration of the 100th anniversary of the Declaration of Independence.
 She challenged the Committee's commitment to racial equality when it asked that she form a separate Colored Ladies Subcommittee to support the white organization.
 She argued that colored women should be asked to join to work in common with the committee, not relegated to a separate auxiliary.
 She won the argument and black women worked side by side with white women on the committee.

-Twenty five years later Cole’s work with the poor led to a well publicized dispute with the prominent scholar, W.E.B.
-DuBois, about his research which resulted in the 1899 book, The Philadelphia Negro.
+Twenty five years later Cole’s work with the poor led to a well-publicized dispute with the prominent scholar W.E.B.
+DuBois about his research which resulted in the 1899 book The Philadelphia Negro.
 In 1901 DuBois spoke to a woman’s meeting and discussed how he believed blacks were dying of consumption because of their ignorance of proper hygiene.
-After thirty years of experience in the social medicine arena, Cole took offence with this conjecture.
+After thirty years of experience in the social medicine arena, Cole took offense with this conjecture.
 She argued that statistical errors and the testimony of slum landlords lead DuBois to a flawed conclusion and that the individuals in the slums were not solely to blame for the high death rate.

 After practicing medicine for over 50 years, Dr. Rebecca J. Cole died on August 14, 1922 in her hometown of Philadelphia.